abhinavs/moonwalk/_posts/2023-07-19-brain-health.md

 ## [Avoid head injuries](#avoid-head-injuries)

-The brain's softness makes it vulnerable to damage from contact with the skull's interior and compression [1].
+Although the human brain is the best-protected organ in the human body, the brain’s softness makes it vulnerable to damage from contact with the skull’s interior and compression.
+[1].
 Thus, even mild head injuries increase the risk of cognitive decline or dementia years after the original head injury [2].
-Moreover, it should be noted that more head injuries are associated with a greater risk of dementia [2].

 ## [Get in touch with your circadian rhythm](#get-in-touch-with-your-circadian-rhythm)

 The biggest cue is light.
 Our body is naturally programmed to sleep in darkness and stay awake when it's bright outside.
 Below we provide a list of tips that may improve the quality of your sleep:
+-   Go outside for 10 minutes after you wake up.
-•   Aim for a minimum of seven hours of sleep on a regular basis
+-   Aim for a minimum of seven hours of sleep on a regular basis
-•   Stop drinking caffeine four to six hours before bed
+-   Stop drinking caffeine four to six hours before bed
-•   Stop using tablets one hour before bedtime.
+-   Stop using tablets one hour before bedtime.
-•   Consider trying static stretching exercises before bedtime.
+-   Consider trying static stretching exercises before bedtime.

 ## [Diet](#diet)